rust-lang/blog.rust-lang.org/posts/inside-rust/2020-03-06-goodbye-docs-team.md

 * The standard library's documentation is pretty much filled out, and when new APIs are added, the libs team writes some initial docs.
-* The book is maintinaed by Steve and Carol.
+* The book is maintained by Steve and Carol.
 * Cargo's documentation is the responsibility of the Cargo team (and the docs team never really helped here.
 I always wanted to, but years later, it just hasn't worked out.)